Bhimber District: Demographics

+Social groups

+Punjabi, Pahari, Dogras and Gujjars are the main groups/tribes of the Bhimber district.
+Other social groups in the district are Rajput, Jat, Mirza and Mughal.

+Language

+The main native languages are Punjabi (spoken by 35% of the population), Pahari (Mirpuri) (30%), Dogri (30%) and Gujari (5%).
+Urdu language has 'official' status.

 Location

 The Bhimber District is bounded on the north by the Kotli District, on the east by the Rajouri District and the Jammu District of Indian-administered Jammu and Kashmir, on the south by the Gujrat District of Pakistan's Punjab Province, and on the west by the Mirpur District.
 The town of Bhimber is 50 km from the city of Mirpur.

 Administrative divisions

 The Bhimber District is subdivided into three tehsils: